Faceless man in a suit holds a mask in front of a film camera

 Project progress

 An expert opinion on the legal aspects of deepfakes has been commissioned and has been available since summer 2023.
-The expertise is currently being analysed and will be used, along with the results of further research, to prepare the final report, which is due in spring 2024.
+Its findings, along with other ongoing research, will be used to prepare the final report.